Skip to main content

 Observation

-• Site access challenges for construction
+• Site access challenges during garden construction

 • How the sun moves through the space